 Prepare for the CPA Exam

-You’ll master the theory and skills business leaders need to optimize processes, increase value and make decisions within an ethical framework.
-You’ll also gain a global perspective on business, and learn to apply the Triple Bottom Line theory — an emphasis on sustainable development as it relates to social, fiscal and environmental factors.
+With an accounting specialization, you can master the theory and skills business leaders need to optimize processes, increase value and make decisions within an ethical framework.
+The University of Scranton’s online Accounting specialization features a global perspective on business and includes a focus on the Triple Bottom Line theory — an emphasis on sustainable development as it relates to social, fiscal and environmental factors.

-The University of Scranton Accounting Program meets the NYS CPA license education requirements as an “Equivalent to a NYS Licensure Qualifying Registered Program.”
-And with tuition rates much lower than similarly top-ranked competitors, we’re proud to provide you an exceptional value for your investment.
+The University of Scranton’s online Accounting Program meets the NYS CPA license education requirements as an “Equivalent to a NYS Licensure Qualifying Registered Program.”
+And with tuition rates much lower than other top-ranked universities, we’re proud to provide you an exceptional value for your investment.

-Business leaders with an accounting background can expect high demand over the next decade, with job opportunities for financial managers increasing 16% between 2018 and 2028.
-Median salary for financial managers is currently $127,990, with the top 10% earning more than $208,000 annually.1
+Business leaders with an accounting background can expect high demand over the next decade, with job opportunities for financial managers increasing 17% between 2020 and 2030.2 In 2020, the median salary for financial managers was $134,180, with the top 10% earning more than $208,000 annually.3

-Accountants and auditors earn a median $70,500, with the top 10% earning more than $122,840 annually.2 Your MBA can position you to become one of these top earners.View Career Outlook
+Accountants and auditors earned a median salary of $73,560 in 2020, with the top 10% earning more than $128,680 annually.1 In any of these positions, leadership skills from your online MBA can position you to become a top earner.View Career Outlook

 Curriculum: Accredited Accounting Expertise

-The MBA program is guided by Scranton’s Jesuit tradition and is housed in the Kania School of Management, one of an elite few of online schools accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+The online MBA program is guided by Scranton’s Jesuit tradition and housed in the Kania School of Management, one of the few elite online schools accredited by the Association to Advance Collegiate Schools of Business (AACSB).
 You’ll graduate with a mastery of business competencies rooted in ethics and sustainability.

-The Accounting specialization of Scranton’s MBA curriculum will prepare you to:
+Scranton’s MBA: Accounting specialization includes a curriculum that can prepare you to: